jvriezinga/middleman/UPGRADING.md

 We hope to see support for client-middleware emerge in the form of a new PSR in the future, but at this point, supporting PSR-15 while directly supporting client-middleware is impossible.

+#### Deprecation of http-interop/http-middleware
+Note that [http-interop/http-middleware](https://github.com/http-interop/http-middleware) has been deprecated and links to [http-interop/http-server-middleware](https://github.com/http-interop/http-server-middleware) and [http-interop/http-server-handler](https://github.com/http-interop/http-server-handler).
+This changes the middleware signature from `function process(ServerRequestInterface $request, DelegateInterface $delegate)` to something like `function process(ServerRequestInterface $request, RequestHandlerInterface $requestHandler): ResponseInterface`.
+This package still supports passing in callable and invokable classes directly as middleware.

 ### From 1.x to 2.x

 #### Name Change